 - Heat the ingredients (BUT DON’T BOIL) for approximately 5 minutes, stirring frequently to ensure they blend well.

-- Pour directly into a mug if you don’t mind the spices settling at the bottom of the mug.
-Otherwise pour through a strainer.
+- Pour directly into a mug (some of the spices will settle at the bottom).

 - Stir in honey to sweeten and enjoy!